AleksandarFilipov/signalbroker-lin-transceiver/README.md

 The `rotary switch` is used to specify device identifier within the range 0..15.
 If you need need an id outside of the range you need to modify the source code.

+>Alternatively you can hardcode, There is a `define` in the main.cpp file that holds the rib_id value for the ESP32.

+>If you have multiple ESP32 that should be connected to the same Beamy Broker, every ESP32 must have a unique rib_id.

 ### Master/Slave

 `Master/Slave` is automatically set according to the proviced setting in `interfaces.json`

+>On older PCB you need to set a jumper manually.

 ### DHCP